feifeibear/long-context-attention/README.md

-# Long-Context-Attention: Distributed Attention Implementations for Long Context LLM Model Training
+# Long-Context-Attention: Distributed Attention Implementations for Long Context LLM Model Training and Inference
-This repo contains three sequence parallel approaches.
-DeepSpeed-Ulysses-Attention, Ring-Attention and a hybrid Long-Context-Attention proposed by us.
+This repo provides a distributed sequence parallel approaches called Long-Context-Attention.
+It synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a superior performance that outshines its predecessors.

 ## LongContextAttention (Hybrid Ulysses-Ring Attention)